Vibhab-T/sysqube-intern-work/README.md

 ### Installation Guide

 1. Download the zip file or clone the project
-2. In the lib/utils/constants, replace your actuali apikey
+2. In the lib/utils/constants, replace your actuall google cloud console apikey
 3. In the project root run:

     flutter pub get